 Brown Marmorated Stink Bugs (BMSB) can be a nuisance outside the growing season as they congregate on and inside buildings looking for winter shelter.
-More significantly, they are now known to be aggressive pests of agricultural crops and caused significant damage to commercial fruit plantings in the Mid-Atlantic States during the 2010 growing season.
-Loss of more than 80% of the crop was reported in some West Virginia apple and peach orchards during that year.
-We have yet to document crop losses from this pest in our area.
+More significantly, they are now known to be aggressive pests of agricultural crops and caused significant damage to commercial fruit and vegetable plantings in the Mid-Atlantic Region.
+Agricultural damage in the Hudson Valley Region was infrequent and of limited economic importance until 2012 when severe damage was documented in a few locations.

 The ENY-Brown Marmorated Stink Bug Project began in 2010 to address the potential impact this invasive species could have on NYS commercial agricultural commodities while documenting its pest status in the urban environment.
-The Hudson Valley Region, along with Metropolitan NY and Long Island may currently be the leading edge of the population expansion.
+The Hudson Valley Region, along with Metropolitan NY and Long Island, are the leading edge of the population expansion.
 By monitoring several agricultural commodities in the region, collecting, verifying and documenting the population spread along the agricultural-urban interface, we hope to assist residents and agricultural producers alike in understanding this pest and mediating its impact.

 The map below shows our current knowledge of the documented distribution of Brown Marmorated Stinkbug in NY.
 You can click on the map to see a larger image.